WEEKLY MEDITATION SITS

 The door on D Street has an Access Ramp if needed.
 Please knock and someone will open the door.

-These weekly sits are inclusive and open to all levels of practitioners, whether it's your first time meditating or a practice you've been exploring for decades.
 If you're new to sitting, please feel free to read our simple sitting guide by clicking the link below.

 MEDITATION RETREATS